faith

 Many of us live our lives perpetually dreaming about tomorrow.
 We know that we will be happier then and live for that vicarious, vague time that never seems to arrive–

 When I am married, then I will be happy.
-Until you tie the knot.
+Until we are married.

 When I have children, then I will be happy.
-Until you have kids.
+Until we have children.

 When my children are more self-sufficient, then I will be happy.
 Until they are out of diapers.